proinsias/proinsias.github.io/_posts/2006/2006-04-01-the-little-telescope-that-could.md

 with our plans.
-Fortunately, Sleuth is part of an international network of three telescopes, the Transatlantic Exoplanet Survey ([TrES](/portfolio/tres.html), the Spanish for “three”).
+Fortunately, Sleuth is part of an international network of three telescopes, the Transatlantic Exoplanet Survey ([TrES](/portfolio/tres.html), the Spanish for "three").
 The telescopes are located in California, Arizona and Tenerife, Spain.
 Observation of the same area of the sky with each of the telescopes allows for continuous monitoring even if weather shuts down one of the telescopes.
 In 2004, this TrES